-Irrigation only when humidity sensor switches
+Watering only when the moisture sensor switches on

-Viewing 8 posts - 1 to 8 (of 8 total)
+Viewing 8 posts - 1 through 8 (of 8 total)

 • Author